PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

 It is good style to specify the programming language.
 See `How to document code`_.

-More sofisticated examples and even a special extension for multilanguge examples can be found under `How to document multi language code`_.
+More sophisticated examples and even a special extension for multilanguage examples can be found under `How to document multi language code`_.

 .. example:: code directive